FXPut#

 A single

-to None.
+base- this is equivalent to settingbaseto None.
 Included only for argument signature consistent with npv.

 - Return type: